Inside Ivanka’s Dreamworld

 Four former senior White House officials told me that Ivanka participated less in staff meetings as summer stretched into fall.
 On August 15, 2017, Trump caused an uproar when he delivered remarks from Trump Tower about the racist and anti-Semitic demonstrations in Charlottesville, Virginia.
 The president stated that “very fine people” had been among both the violent neo-Nazis and those who had opposed their presence—this after a white supremacist had driven his car into a crowd of protesters, killing one person and injuring about two dozen.
 Ivanka is a convert to Judaism, and her husband and his family are observant.
 But during the fallout from Trump’s comments, Ivanka and Jared were quietly on vacation in Vermont.

 Some in the White House resent the couple for their convenient absences in moments of crisis.
 But few things have helped Ivanka endear herself to her colleagues more than the simple fact of not being Jared.
 That John Kelly despised both Ivanka and Jared is no secret.
 When the retired Marine general was brought on as chief of staff, in July 2017, he saw a couple “playing government,” a phrase he would utter frequently.
 “He kind of walked in and looked at Ivanka like, What the fuck is Barbie doing in the West Wing?” the source close to her said.
 But if Kelly saw Ivanka as a headache, Jared was a consciousness-altering migraine.
-Kelly had little idea what Jared did all day—he could be text-messaging Van Jones about criminal-justice reform or catching up with Saudi crown prince Mohammed bin Salman (implicated in the murder last fall of journalist Jamal Khashoggi).
+Kelly had little idea what Jared did all day—he could be text-messaging Van Jones about criminal-justice reform or catching up with Saudi Crown Prince Mohammed bin Salman (implicated in the murder last fall of the journalist Jamal Khashoggi).
 Kelly struggled to hide his contempt.
 At one senior-staff meeting, when someone raised a question relating to foreign policy, Kelly, according to a person in the room, observed that having a clear read on the answer was hard for him, given that “we have about three secretaries of state now.”
 Jared, who was present, remained silent.

 “I think everyone started to appreciate that it was never like, ‘Oh, here comes Ivanka to blow everything up and take over,’ like it was with Jared,” a former senior White House official told me.
 Sidelining herself on many issues might have helped Ivanka earn goodwill inside the White House, but it also fueled a public narrative that she was irrelevant.
 As recently as last month, CNN ran a story asking, “What does Ivanka Trump do?”
 She can point to several modest bipartisan accomplishments.
 She led the push to double the child tax credit in the GOP’s December 2017 tax-cut bill.
 As noted, she launched the first government-wide approach to help 50 million women in developing countries gain access to capital and vocational training.
 And she’s a key reason congressional Republicans are now debating paid family leave.
 “When I hear people say, ‘Well, what are her qualifications?
 What does she think she can do?,’ it often comes from people who have done nothing, and who never will,” Kentucky Governor Matt Bevin, who has worked closely with Ivanka on workforce development, told me.
 “Ivanka could literally save an elderly woman from getting hit by a train and the people would blame her for disrupting the travel time.”